gortc/stun/README.md

 RFC 3489 can be easily implemented as separate package.

 # Requirements
-Go 1.10 is currently supported and tested in CI.
-Should work on 1.9 and tip.
+Go 1.13 or better is required.

 # Testing
 Client behavior is tested and verified in many ways: